ianwdunlop/ci-cd-versioning/README.md

     PIP_INDEX_URL: https://gitlab-ci-token:${CI_JOB_TOKEN}@gitlab.com/api/v4/projects/${REGISTRY_HOST_PROJECT_ID}/packages/pypi/simple
 ```
 * If you want to access any of the cictl commands beyond `release` then you may need to ensure that the correct env vars are available by running this command for the language in question: `source <(cictl config env golang)`.
+* The tag names for images do not always reflect the version of the language they are built on.
+Some, for example `R`, are built on whatever the `latest` release of the `R` language is.
+Exceptions are the `sbt:jdk-14`, `node:lts-20` and the `python: 3.x` tags.

 ### General project structure
 All images: